Cleft Lip & Palate Reconstructive Surgery Performed by Boston Plastic Surgeon, Dr. Bartlett

 Cleft lip and palate is a congenital deformity that affects approximately one in 800 live births.
 Deformities can range from a barely noticeable notch in the lip to a complete bilateral (both sides) cleft lip and palate.

-Patients who are in need of reconstructive surgery for their cleft lip and palate, or people who care for someone in need of the treatment, can schedule a consultation.
+Patients who are in need of reconstructive surgery for their cleft lip and palate, or people who care for someone in need of the treatment, can schedule a consultation in our Boston office.
 This will allow them to learn more about the procedure and what it can offer.

 The first step in the treatment of those with cleft lip/palate is a complete physical exam and careful history to determine if the child has any other health issues.
 Equally important is nutritional and feeding advice, particularly for children with a cleft palate since they often have difficulty sucking and may become malnourished if proper bottle and feeding techniques are not used.